🔍 Code Scanning with CodeQL - GH-SECURITY Practice Questions

 GH-SECURITY Code Scanning Question Bank (5 Questions)

 Browse all 5 practice questions covering Code Scanning with CodeQL for the GH-SECURITY certification exam.
-Each question includes the full answer and a detailed explanation to help you understand the concepts.
+Answers are intentionally hidden on this page so you can self-test first before checking results in quiz mode.

 1. Question 1Code Scanning with CodeQL